citizenweb3/staking/Bitsong.md

 - Distributed governance means that there is no element that can make decisions independently.

 ## How to obtain BTSG tokens?
+The current way to get some BTSG is to acquire the ERC-20 BTSG token on the Ethereum network from [Uniswap](https://app.uniswap.org/#/swap?inputCurrency=ETH&outputCurrency=0x05079687d35b93538cbd59fe5596380cae9054a9).
+Please triple check the link, using the Bitsongs [website](https://bitsong.io/)!
+For additional info, please refer to this [Medium post](https://medium.com/@BitSongOfficial/bitsong-is-avaliable-on-uniswap-f414f4bed425).

 - Currently Bitsong is running an [incentivized testnet](https://medium.com/@BitSongOfficial/how-to-participate-in-bitsong-testnet-4-incentivized-e5987bfc9d10
 ) and Mainnet 1.0 will be going live upon successful completion.
 With the launch of Mainnet 1.0 Bitsong will enable:
     - Bank transfer
     - Governance
     - Staking
 The goal of this testnet-4 is testing the sdk 0.39.1 the official release that we will use for Mainnet 1.0.
 **ERC20 and Liquidity Pool**
-In the meantime Bitsong still have the ERC20 token, users who want to partecipate to the staking and governance can swap the token from ERC20 to the native token before the launch.
+In the meantime Bitsong still have the ERC20 token, users who want to participate to the staking and governance can swap the token from ERC20 to the native token before the launch.
 - After Mainnet launch, users can continue to swap the token in a decentralized or centralized way
 - Until  Mainnet 2.0 they plan to keep our token only on DEX.

 ## A list of Bitsong wallets
 - Once on mainnet the list of wallets supporting Bitsong will be updated.
 Stay tuned!

+If you are familiar with the command line, you may compile go-bitosong manually and use it as a wallet that can send, receive, etc. You can also use your Ledger device, along with the Cosmos app, to store the tokens.

+Please refer to the [networks' documentation](https://btsg.dev/) for this.
+An explorer, can be found [here](https://testnet.explorebitsong.com/).

 ## A step-by-step staking guide
-- A staking guide will be available soon!
+The only way to delegate BTSG for now, is by using the CLI installed on your computer.
+To learn more about this, please refer to Bitsong's [delegator documentation](https://btsg.dev/delegators/delegator-guide-cli.html#bitsong-accounts)